News

 Biographical Sketch

-Marc Prentki was trained in Biochemistry at the University of Geneva where he obtained a PhD degree.
+Marc Prentki was trained in Biochemistry at the University of Geneva where he obtained a PhD degree in 1980.
 His thesis was in the field of the cytoskeleton, under the direction of Dr B. Jeanrenaud.
 He then joined the laboratory of Prof. Albert Renold in Geneva, where he worked as a post-doctoral fellow on intracellular Ca2+ homeostasis and insulin secretion.
-He next joined the laboratory of Dr F. Matschinsky at the University of Pennsylvania to work as a postdoctoral fellow on Ca2+ signaling, and was soon promoted to Research Assistant Professor in the Department of Biochemistry and Biophysics.
-He returned to Geneva to work as an Assistant Professor at the Institut de Biochimie Clinique.
-His research focus was on pancreatic ß-cell metabolic signaling and glucose regulation of gene expression.
-In 1994 he joined the Departments of Nutrition and Biochemistry at the University of Montreal where he is now full Professor.
+He next joined in 1984 the laboratory of Dr F. Matschinsky at the University of Pennsylvania to work as a postdoctoral fellow on Ca2+ signaling, and was soon promoted to Research Assistant Professor in the Department of Biochemistry and Biophysics.
+He returned to Geneva in 1987 to work as an Assistant Professor at the Institut de Biochimie Clinique.
+His research focus was on pancreatic β-cell metabolic signaling and glucose regulation of gene expression.
+In 1994 he joined the Departments of Nutrition and Biochemistry at the Universit� de Montr�al where he is now full Professor.

 Click here for pdf CV